dan-dervich/dan-dervich/README.md

 <br/>

-<h3> Contact:</h3>

 - 🔭 I’m currently working on some presonal projects
-- 👯 I’m looking to collaborate on more open source projects
-- 💬 Ask me about Web development or anything else you think I might be interested am always ok to chat with new people.
+- 💬 Ask me about Web development or anything else you think I might be interested I'm always ok to chat with new people.
-- 📫 How to reach me: dandervich@hotmail.com
+- 📫 How to reach me: dandervich@gmail.com

 or look at my personal portfolio at: <a target="_blank" href="https://portfolio-dan-dervich.vercel.app/"> here </a>